 - Bring insect repellent, sunscreen, and a light jacket.
 The weather is quick to change, and it is often cooler in the forest, a nice treat in the summer.

 - Bring togs and towels if you might want to swim at some of these locations.

 Have you seen any of these Northland waterfalls?
-Do you have a favorite?
+Do you have a favourite?

-If you enjoyed this article please share it on social media, including Pintrest:
+If you enjoyed this article please share it on social media, including Pinterest: